Jennie K. Scaife Charitable Foundation Inc

 The foundation focuses on four main areas:

-1. Women and Children's Health, Safety, and Welfare: Programs addressing maternal health, perinatal care, intimate partner violence prevention, food security for vulnerable families, and support services for women and children in crisis situations.
+1. Women and Children's Health, Safety, and Welfare: Programmes addressing maternal health, perinatal care, intimate partner violence prevention, food security for vulnerable families, and support services for women and children in crisis situations.

-2. Animal Welfare: Organizations promoting animal welfare, including "no-kill" shelters and programs supporting the humane treatment of animals.
+2. Animal Welfare: Organisations promoting animal welfare, including "no-kill" shelters and programmes supporting the humane treatment of animals.

-3. Beneficial Interaction Between Humans and Animals: Service animal programs, including training service dogs for wounded troops, service people, first responders, and programs demonstrating therapeutic benefits of human-animal interaction.
+3. Beneficial Interaction Between Humans and Animals: Service animal programmes, including training service dogs for wounded troops, service people, first responders, and programmes demonstrating therapeutic benefits of human-animal interaction.

-4. Addiction Prevention and Early Intervention: Programs focused on early intervention and prevention efforts addressing drug and alcohol addiction, including support for pregnant and postpartum individuals with opioid use disorder.
+4. Addiction Prevention and Early Intervention: Programmes focused on early intervention and prevention efforts addressing drug and alcohol addiction, including support for pregnant and postpartum individuals with opioid use disorder.

 Recent Grant Examples:

-• Allegheny Health Network: Multi-year support for Perinatal Hope Program, Healthy Food Centers (providing 500,000+ meals to 56,000+ patients), Humane Health Coalition, and Intimate Partner Violence Program
+• Allegheny Health Network: Multi-year support for Perinatal Hope Programme, Healthy Food Centres (providing 500,000+ meals to 56,000+ patients), Humane Health Coalition, and Intimate Partner Violence Programme

-• UPMC Magee-Womens Research Institute: $9.5 million since 2021 supporting Magee CARES, UPMC Birth Doula program, and UPMC Wraparound Services
+• UPMC Magee-Womens Research Institute: Multi-year support from Scaife foundations supporting Magee CARES, UPMC Birth Doula programme, and UPMC Wraparound Services

 What They Don't Fund